Sometimes it’s Necessary to Stop Payment. Here’s How.

 - If the check has already cleared your account.
 If the check was fraudulently cashed, we can help.
 Contact our office for the appropriate form.

-- If the check was cashed or presented for payment at a Shared Service Center location.
+- If the check was cashed or presented for payment at a Shared Branch location.

 - If the ACH item has cleared your checking or savings account, complete an ACH Dispute Form.
 However, bill pay disputes must be filed from within the Online Banking website.
-Please call Member Services at (404) 676-2586 in Atlanta or toll free (877) 277-2586 outside Atlanta for assistance with filing this dispute.
+Please call Member Services at 404-676-2586 inside Atlanta, 877-277-2586 outside Atlanta, for assistance with filing this dispute.

 VISA® Debit Card Transactions